GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

               "A"
             Match "B"

     Which behaves the same as both of the previous parsers.
-Neither style is preferred by the language; use what's comfortable for you!
+We recommend using layout for more complex parsers, and braces/semicolons for short parsers that fit on a single line.
+These aren't rules, though; use what's comfortable for you!

 Array Sequencing
 ----------------